-&lt;sup>128 Richard A. Kreuger, Quality Control in Focus Group Research, in Successful Focus Groups: Advancing the State of the Art (David L. Morgan, ed., 2013).
+&lt;sup>128 Richard A. Kreuger, Quality Control in Focus Group Research, in SUCCESSFUL FOCUS GROUPS: Advancing the State of the Art (David L. Morgan, ed., 2013).

-We had planned additional client focus groups to take place in both urban and rural settings during the ABA/NLADA Equal Justice Conference in May of 2020 and during NLADA's Litigation and Advocacy Leaders Conference in July of 2020.
+Leaders Conference in July of 2020.
 Due to the COVID-19 Pandemic, those conferences were cancelled and those focus groups were no longer possible to conduct safely.
 As courts and legal offices shut down around the country, contacting the client community became a significant challenge for legal service providers and also for NLADA.
 We conducted additional one-on-one client interviews to ensure that we heard as many client voices as possible, but we nevertheless feel this study could be most improved by including more clients and a sample that was more representative of the legal aid client community.
-129 Further research should give special attention to the client experience and client voice.
+Further research should give special attention to the client experience and client voice.
 Finally, the COVID-19 Pandemic has dramatically changed the lives of millions of people around the world in countless ways.
 One way in which it has changed things is that all spaces have been forced to adopt more technology based solutions.
 All of our focus groups and most of our interviews took place prior to the pandemic, but some took place after it had already necessitated lockdowns and increased the frequency of remote conferencing, both in and outside of legal contexts.
 Although we did not find differences in the key themes between our pre and post pandemic conversations, it would be naïve to think that attitudes about technology would remain stagnant during a time of such dramatic change.
 The extent that the pandemic has shifted attitudes about legal technology generally and ODR specifically